for IT-Services of IT-LINUXMAKER Andreas Günther Status 01.06.2021

 Insofar as individual contractual provisions exist which deviate from or contradict the provisions of these General Terms and Conditions, the individual contractual provisions shall prevail.

 The Contracting Parties agree to cooperate in accordance with the specific, individual contractual agreement.
 An employment contract is not intended by the parties and is not justified.

 The IT service provider is responsible for the social security contributions or tax issues and releases the client from any obligations.

 The IT service provider is free to work for other clients as well.

 3 Condition of the contract

-- The client is bound to issue the customer order for two weeks.
-If the customer requests a written offer, he shall bear the costs for the provision of the offer in the event that he does not accept a contract assignment.
+The client is bound to the issue of the customer order for two weeks.
+If the client requests an offer in written form or in writing, he must bear the costs for the preparation of the offer in the case, if he refrains from placing an order.

 4 Contract duration and termination